muratk3n/thirdwave/en/tweets/2019/week34.md

 "@mattdelmont

-Ronald Reagan, for example, said of Roots: “Very frankly, I thought the bias of all the good people being one color and all the bad people being another was rather destructive.”"
+Ronald Reagan, for example, said of Roots: 'Very frankly, I thought the bias of all the good people being one color and all the bad people being another was rather destructive.'"

 *2019-8-21 9:28:11*